yoonniverse/dataplayground/_pages/bio.md

     alt: "github page with jekyll"
     title: "Aug: Opened This Blog"
     excerpt: "Opened this blog to keep track of what I learned about data science.
 Used 'Github Pages' for hosting and 'jekyll' for static website generating.
 Customized design based on 'Minimal Mistakes' theme.
 To write a post, used jupyter notebook, markdown and latex."
+feature_row8:
+  - image_path: /assets/images/stock-price.png
+    alt: "stock price"
+    title: "Sep~Nov: Worked on Predicting Stock Price with Deep Learning"
+    excerpt: "Tried predicting stock prices.
+While doing this project, used data preprocessing, MLP, RNN, regularization, and machine learning workflows that I've learned previously.
+Tried classification and regression with MLP and RNN+MLP.
+Used tensorflow and Keras for framework."
 ---

 {% include feature_row id="intro1" type="center" %}